Sunday, September 18, 2016

 that you never would have known to listen for."

-We end Saturday evening drinking port that brother-in-law Matthew
+We ended Saturday evening drinking port that brother-in-law Matthew

 I've tasted, with distinct flavor of strawberry, raspberry, plum

 and chocolate.
 We paired it with Lilla's peach torte.
-Now that's the life!
+Now that's life!

 Sunday, the weekend extends still further with a Doppio Giallo style